 Do add something tall to either side of your buffet.
 A lamp with a little more heft and a tall item to the other.

-The mercury glass lamp is an anchor piece in my dining room.
+The mesh lamp works on the left side of the buffet.
 It’s just the right size and scale for the buffet.
 It’s a nice tall element at one end of the buffet.
 And it offers another layer of lighting too!

 Use something tall on the buffet opposite a lamp.